DanaNu1108/Final-Project/README.md

 7. Calculate Average Monthly Spending
 8. Show Top Spending Category
 9. Visualize Monthly Spending Trend
+10. Visualize Spending By Category
+11. Visualize Percentage Distribution
-10. Save Transactions to CSV
+12. Save Transactions to CSV
-11. Exit
+13. Exit
-Choose an option (0 - 11):
+Choose an option (0 - 13):
 ```

 #### Import a CSV File
 *Note: It's necessary to import a csv file before using any other features except for "Exit".*
 ```
 ...
-11. Exit
+13. Exit
-Choose an option (0 - 11): 0
+Choose an option (0 - 13): 0

 Select the file number to import.
 0. sampledata.csv